crashfort/SourceDemoRender/ReadMe.md

 * steamapps\common\Half-Life 2\hl2.exe
 * steamapps\common\Source SDK Base 2013 Multiplayer\hl2.exe

+You can use ``LauncherCLI User.bat`` to aid launching.
+Edit the content to fit your game.

 ## Instructions
 When you are ready to create your movie just type `startmovie <name>` and then `endmovie` as usual. **Do not exit the game until you see a green message that says the movie is completed.**